Vz0n/NekoFetcher/README.md

 The main idea behind this, is fun and give some anime servers (if they exist) something with they can decorate stuff and have fun with.
 Although that the main reason of this plugin, you're free of adding it to your server's plugin list independently of what the server is.

-Plugin works using the [nekos.life](https://nekos.life) API endpoints to get images, so if you have an outbound firewall add this site to the whitelist.
+Plugin works using the [nekos.life](https://nekos.life) API endpoints to get images, so if you have an outbound firewall add this site.

 ## Usage